 (You may already know some, so maybe not so secret, but everyone needs a little reminder, right?)

 While that was over a decade ago now, I still remember the days when I couldn’t have told you what made Pilates any different from yoga.
-It’s a question that I am still asked on a regular basis today by those who know they want to start SOMETHING that stretches their body and strengthens their core (or maybe just helps them to chill out!)
-With many gyms and fitness centres offering both it’s easy to get confused!
+It’s a question that I am still asked on a regular basis today by those who know they want to start SOMETHING that stretches their body and strengthens their core (or maybe just helps them to chill out!).
+With many studios, gyms and fitness centres offering both it’s easy to get confused!
 So, here’s our Stretch-style simple guide to the differences between the practices:

 Stretch Yoga Blog